What is the Scottish Welfare Fund?

 We are now working on the permanent arrangements for the scheme.
 We intend to put the scheme on a legal footing by introducing the Scottish Welfare Fund Bill.
-This Bill is included as part of the Scottish Government's Programme for Government that was announced in the Scottish Parliament on 3 September 2013, and you can find out more about the Scottish Welfare Fund Bill from our webpages.
+This Bill is included as part of the Scottish Government's Programme for Government that was announced in the Scottish Parliament in September 2013, and you can find out more about the Scottish Welfare Fund Bill.

-Working in partnership with COSLA, we set-up a Reference Group.
-The aim of the Group is to support the Scottish Government and COSLA to achieve a successful transition to permanent arrangements for the Scottish Welfare Fund by Spring 2015.
-The first meeting of the Reference Group took place on 27 June 2013.
+In partnership with COSLA, we set up a reference group to support the Scottish Government and COSLA to achieve a successful transition to permanent arrangements for the Scottish Welfare Fund by Spring 2015.